 Saul, also known as Paul, was filled with the Holy Spirit, and he looked the sorcerer in the eye.
 Then he said, "You son of the devil, full of every sort of deceit and fraud, and enemy of all that is good!
 Will you never stop perverting the true ways of the Lord?"

 — Acts 13:4-10 NLT

 All too often, modern churches look at culture, language, travel, conflict, danger, and disease as some of the main challenges facing missionaries today.
 However, our biggest challenge today is the same as it has been through the ages.
-We face a powerful, evil, malevolent, and vicious foe: Satan and his minions.
-All too easily, we forget that we have been delivered from the kingdom of darkness.
+We face powerful, evil, malevolent, and vicious foes: Satan and his minions.
 Our struggle isn't against flesh and blood, but against powerful evil in unseen, dark places.* Satan opposes us every step of the way.
 He sows discord among mission team members.
 He tries to steal away the word before it has a chance to reach a person's heart.
 He causes disease, military conflicts, and territorial pettiness and spreads false rumors about those who bring the Good News.
 We must not forget that we are in a war for the eternal lives of people Jesus died to save!
 This war against Satan, against powerful evil, has been a reality since the Garden of Eden, but we need to remember that our victory over the kingdom of darkness is assured when we depend of Jesus and put our trust in him.*

-O God, we need your power, your strength, your guidance, your courage, and your love for the lost if we are doing to be able to reach the lost in our world.
+O God, we need your power, your strength, your guidance, your courage, and your love for the lost if we are going to be able to reach the lost in our world.
 Please, pour out these blessings in abundance on us so we can be effective in serving and spreading your word.
 We ask this in Jesus' mighty name.
 Amen.